bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 Note the function will _not_ be called for [disabled dates](#date-constraints).

+**Accessibility note:**

+When using classes to convey specific meaning to a date, you should include additional context outside of the calendar (or via the default slot) as to the dates being highligted (such as in an `aria-live` region), specifically for screen reader users.

+BootstrapVue may, in the future, add in a feature to add in screen-reader friendly text note on the highligted date.

 ## `v-model` return value

 By default, `<b-calendar>`returns dates as a string in the format of `YYYY-MM-DD`.
 You can have